alecazam/kram/README.md

 ASTC HDR - encoder uses 8-bit source image, need 16f/32f passed to encoder, no hw L+A mode

 R/RG/RGBA 8/16F/32F - use ktx2ktx2 and ktx2sc KTX2 to supercompress, use as source formats
-R8/RG8/R16F - input/output not aligned to 4 bytes to match KTX spec
+R8/RG8/R16F - input/output rowBytes not aligned to 4 bytes to match KTX spec, code changes needed

 Basis - unsupported, will come with KTX2 support, can transcode from UASTC/ETC1S at runtime, RDO Crunch - unsupported, has RDO, predecessor to Basis, Unity provides a release of this